secretstartups/handbook/offsite/index.html.md

 Since most of the E-group is in the San Francisco Bay Area, we'll go to a location that is drivable or a short direct flight, for example: East Bay, Denver, Sonoma.
 We tend to pick a location at or close to a member of the E-group.
-If the CEO is traveling, the CoS (preferred) or the Staff EBA should bring [the Owl](https://www.owllabs.com).
+If the CEO is traveling, the CoS to the CEO (preferred) or the Staff EBA should bring [the Owl](https://www.owllabs.com).

 [Hybrid calls are hard](/handbook/communication/#hybrid-calls-are-horrible), but occasionally the Offsite will need to take a hybrid meeting form.
 When this is the case, the Staff EBA to the CEO will ensure that the calendar invite for the Zoom offsite includes a Zoom link.